 Keep your child in a forward facing seat until at least 40 pounds and 40 inches.
 Children who are very large may not be ready to move into booster seats at a young age and may need to be harnessed until they mature.
-Look for seats that can be harnessed up 50 – 60 – 85 or even 100 pounds.
+Look for seats that have higher weight limits.
 Labels on the seat and in the instructions will tell you the upper weight limits.

 What are the basic guidelines for proper safety seat use?

-- Check the car’s owner manual and the car set instructions for proper installation of the belts or LATCH
+- Check the car’s owner manual and the car seat instructions for proper installation of the belts or LATCH.

 - Strap placement: